 In order to ensure that the company is pursuing the right objectives, the Board undertakes an annual review of the operating environment, including an assessment of significant risks facing the business as recorded in the Strategic and Operational Risk Registers.
-Additionally the Board reviews the DCC HRA Risk Register that may have a material impact on future Derby Homes funding for the core business.
+Additionally the Finance Director, working with Council colleagues reviews the DCC HRA Risk Register and incorporates any relevant issues within the Derby Homes Risk Registers, which are reported to Board.